jbcodeforce/aws-studies/docs/infra/index.md

 vCPU represents thread running on core CPU.
 We can optimize vCPU allocation on the EC2 instance, once created, by updating the launch configuration.

+There is a vCPU-based On-Demand Instance limit per region which may impact the creation of new instance.
+Just submit the limit increase form to AWS and retry the failed requests once approved.

 ### Launch types

 * **On demand**: short workload, predictable pricing, pay per second after first minute.
 No long term commitment.
 * **Reserved** for one or 3 years term, used for long workloads like database.
 Get discounted rate from on-demand.
 Up to 72% discount.
 Upfront cost and pay monthly.
 We can buy and sell it in the marketplace.
+When no more needed, `Terminate` the Reserved instances as soon as possible to avoid getting billed at the on-demand price when it expires.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
 * **Dedicated hosts** to book entire physical server and control instance placement. # years. **BYOL**.
 (Used to port Microsoft license) Can be on-demand or reserved.
 Most expensive solution.
 Use it when we deploy a database technology on an EC2 instance and the vendor license bills based on the physical cores.
 Baremetal is part of this option.